kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

   within EndpointSlices which has previously been discussed in relation to such routing heuristics.
 In a sense, the hint field within EndpointSlices is just an implementation detail.
-* Use of words like “traffic” and “policy” for names like trafficRoutingPreference was not favored so that it’s clearly different from the `internalTrafficPolicy` and `externalTrafficPolicy` fields which have a more fixed behavior.
+* Use of words like “policy” for names like trafficPolicy was not favored so that it’s clearly different from the `internalTrafficPolicy` and `externalTrafficPolicy` fields which have a more fixed behavior.
 * Use of the word "selection" for a name like `endpointSelection` were avoided so as not to confuse with the actual process of selecting the complete set of pods backing a service.